hakerdefo/hakerdefo.github.io/_posts/2021-01-13-how-to-use-ahadns.md

 | United States - Los Angeles  | 45.67.219.208  | 2a04:bdc7:100:70::70  | https://doh.la.ahadns.net/dns-query |
 | United States - New York  | 185.213.26.187  | 2a0d:5600:33:3::3  | https://doh.ny.ahadns.net/dns-query |

 ## How to use it?
 There are multiple ways in which you can say Aha to a faster, spam-free & secure Internet experience via AhaDNS.
 Let's take a look at a few of them.
+In this article I'll use addresses of Dutch & Indian servers of AhaDNS but you can use any of the AhaDNS servers listed in the table above.

 ### Windows (10, 8, 7) :
 - Click the **Network icon** on the bottom right corner of Windows panel toolbar.